opengeospatial/om-swg/meetings/2020-03-11_om-swg_minutes.md

 The observation collections would be on the agenda again in the next week's meeting.
 IR asked the participants to try and review the latest discussion in the issue #2 in order to make good progress in the meeting.
 IR noted that a lot of time and effort had already been used for discussing the observation collections, and that the collection related part of the model already formed a big part of the entire UML model.
 He threw a question in the air for the next week about how detailed collection model should we actually include in the O&M model.

 ## 7. Other issues
 SG commented that there was no issue yet for drafting the textual class and association descriptions.
-This work would probably affect the UML model and some of the decicions already made by thw SWG.
+This work would probably affect the UML model and some of the decicions already made by the SWG.
 A generic umbrella issue for this work could later be split into smaller parts.
 IR promised to create an issue for this.